andrewdempsey2018/Indie-Games-Flaunt/README.md

 **Test 7 - Editing a game (no changes made)**

+1. Go to the main page
+2. Click on the Action category.
+3. Click on the first game in the Action category.
+4. Click the edit button
+5. Once in the edit screen, note the values in each field
+6. Now click the Home button
+7. Again, click the Action category and again click the first game listed
+8. The values should not have changed since last viewed

 **Test 8 - Editing a game (changes made)**

+1. Go to the main page
+2. Click on the Puzzle category.
+3. Click on the first game in the Puzzle category.
+4. Click the edit button
+5. Once in the edit screen, note the value of the 'title' field
+6. Change the value in the title field to 'New Title'
+7. Click the edit button.
+You will be redirected to the main page.
+8. From the main page, click the Puzzle category and again click the first game listed
+9. The title of the game should now be 'New Title'

 **Tests 8, 9, 10 - Social media links**

+1. Go to the main page
+2. Click the Facebook icon
+3. A new tab should open with the address for the Facebook website
+4. Close the Facebook tab and return to the main page
+5. From the main page, click the 'Sports' category
+6. From the Sports page, click the Instagram Icon
+7. A new tab should open with the address for the Instagram website
+8. Close the instagram tab and return to the main page
+9. From the main page, cick the random game button
+10. From the page that opens up, click the Twitter icon
+11. A new tab should open with the address for the Twitter website

 **Test 11 - Responsivness**

+Run the website on multiple devices, the website should respond depending on the screen size of the various devices (see the images of this test under the Testing heading)

 **Test 12, 13 - Feedback**